csuarez3/CAPP-30370-Final/README.md

 * Home button at top right of all pages other than main page lightens on user mouseover (hover)

 ###Background Image
-* Background image on Main page is from ShutterStock
+* All background images are from ShutterStock
-* Background image on every other page is from http://subtlepatterns.com/ and is named "Ice Age"
 * Accordion header images on Fall 2013 Work pages correspond to each course

 ###Visual jQuery Interaction